kratapps/one-logger-kratapps-com/docs/docs/api/unit-testing.md

 System debug (Apex Log) is disabled by default in unit tests, as the custom settings record does not exist.
-You can enable system debug in unit tests explicitly using `LoggerTestUtil.enableDebugLogs();`.
+You can enable system debug in unit tests explicitly using `ok.LoggerTestUtil.enableDebugLogs();`.

 ## Fail tests automatically on error

-When an error is logged from within a unit test, an `ErrorLoggedException` exception is thrown by default to fail the test.
+When an error is logged from within a unit test, an exception is thrown by default to fail the test automatically.
 Sometimes, it is expected in the test for an error to be logged.
-In that case, you can disable this behavior using `LoggerTestUtil.disableErrorLoggedException();`.
+In that case, you can disable this behavior using `ok.LoggerTestUtil.disableErrorLoggedException();`.

 In the following example, the test method will fail and ends the test: